 KONSTANTINOS NIKOLOPOULOS

 Konstantinos Nikolopoulos is a Birmingham Fellow in the Particle-Physics Group at the University of Birmingham.
-He works on the ATLAS experiment, and between October 2010 and October 2012 led the search for Higgs decays in four-lepton events.
+He works on the ATLAS experiment, and from October 2010 until October 2012 led the search for Higgs decays in four-lepton events.